JoelV1234/ObsidianMEGA/README.md

 # MEGA Sync

 An Obsidian plugin that keeps a vault in two-way sync with a folder in [MEGA](https://mega.nz) cloud storage.
-Built for mobile and other platforms where FUSE-based MEGA sync clients are not available.
+Built for mobile and other platforms where MEGA automatic background sync is not available.

 While the vault is open, local edits stream up to MEGA in real time.
 On **startup**, the plugin reconciles by treating the MEGA folder as the source of truth — anything that diverged while the vault was closed gets resolved in the MEGA remote folder's favor (either fully replaced or deleted).